matn7/Google-Platform-Notes/systemdesign/BBG.md

 * Continuously updating ETAs based on traffic.
 * Server pushes updates to clients (WebSockets).

+**21. What is Geohashing?
+How is it used in Google Maps?**
+* Geohashing is a spatial indexing technique that divides the Earth into a grid and assigns a short string (geohash) to each grid cell.
+* In Google Maps, it's used to:
+  * Identify and retrieve map tiles efficiently.
+  * Organize and store routing tiles.

+**22. What is a CDN?
+Why is it important for map rendering?**
+* A CDN is a distributed network of servers that caches content closer to users.
+* It's crucial for map rendering because:
+  * Map tiles are pre-generated and static, making them highly cacheable.
+  * Reduces latency by serving tiles from the nearest POP (Point of Presence).
+  * Lowers the load on the origin server.

+**23. What is Cassandra?
+Why is it suitable for the Location Service?**
+* Cassandra is a NoSQL, distributed database designed for high write throughput and scalability.
+* It's a good fit for the Location Service because:
+  * Handles the massive volume of location updates from users.
+  * Provides horizontal scalability to accommodate growth.
+  * Offers high availability.

+**24. What is Kafka?
+How is it used with location data?**
+* Kafka is a distributed streaming platform used for building real-time data pipelines and streaming applications.
+* In Google Maps, it:
+  * Ingests the stream of user location updates.
+  * Enables other services (traffic updates, routing tile processing, analytics) to consume this data in near real-time.

+**25. What is Redis?
+How is it used in the Geocoding Service?**
+* Redis is an in-memory data structure store, often used as a cache or message broker.
+* In the Geocoding Service:
+  * Stores geocoding data (places and their lat/lng coordinates).
+  * Provides fast reads for frequent geocoding lookups.

+**26. What is object storage?
+How is it used for routing tiles?**
+* Object storage is a service that stores data as objects, often used for unstructured data.
+* For routing tiles:
+  * Stores routing tiles (graph data of road networks) as binary files.
+  * Provides a cost-effective and scalable storage solution.
+  * Tiles are organized by geohashes for fast lookup.

+**27. What are WebSockets?
+How are they used for adaptive ETA and rerouting?**
+* WebSockets provide full-duplex communication channels over a single TCP connection.
+* For adaptive ETA and rerouting:
+  * Enables the server to push real-time updates (traffic changes, rerouting suggestions) to the client.
+  * Supports bi-directional communication, which might be required for features such as last-mile delivery.

+***

 ## 20 - Distributed Message Queue.

 **1. Message Queue Benefits.**